Junia-ISEN-2022-M2-Project9/clustering-fingerprinting/README.md

 Classification des empreintes générées par hfinger grâce à l'algorithme KMeans de la librairie scikit-learn en python
 # clustering-fingerprinting
-Several steps are required in order to anaylse a file containing HTTP requests.

-**Create clusters from several pcap files**

-In order to compare several pcap files you need at first to convert those files into text files containing the HTTP fingerprints.
-This operation can be realised using the --pcap flag.
-Then it is possible to create clusters from those files, you can add the file containing the fingerprints with the --files flag.
-Then the --stats flag to get the printed results with many details.
-Finaly you need to set the -t (threshold) or -c (cluster),the cluster option indicates how many cluster you want, the threshold option indicates the size of the clusters to create. **Carefull, on and exactly one of the options -t and -c must be specified in order to work.**

-**Determine if a pcap contains malicious requests.**

-There are several ways to determine if a pcap is malicious or not.
-First you can use the method described above, create clusters based on a threshold and see if some requests of the analized pcap are in the same cluster than know malicious requests.

-You can also analyse

 ## Option descriptions
 **-h** : Display the help